Fluconazole: Side effects

 Fluconazole therapy has been associated with QT interval prolongation, which may lead to serious cardiac arrhythmias.
 Thus, it is used with caution in patients with risk factors for prolonged QT interval, such as electrolyte imbalance or use of other drugs that may prolong the QT interval (particularly cisapride and pimozide).

-Fluconazole has also rarely been associated with severe or lethal hepatotoxicity, so liver function tests are usually performed regularly during prolonged fluconazole therapy.
-In addition, it is used with caution in patients with pre-existing liver disease.

 Some people are allergic to azoles, so those allergic to other azole drugs might be allergic to fluconazole.
 That is, some azole drugs have adverse side-effects.
 Some azole drugs may disrupt estrogen production in pregnancy, affecting pregnancy outcome.

-Fluconazole taken at low doses is in FDA pregnancy category C. However, high doses have been associated with a rare and distinct set of birth defects in infants.
-If taken at these doses, the pregnancy category is changed from category C to category D. Pregnancy category D means there is positive evidence of human fetal risk based on human data.
-In some cases, the potential benefits from use of the drug in pregnant women with serious or life-threatening conditions may be acceptable despite its risks.
-Fluconazole should not be taken during pregnancy or if one could become pregnant during treatment without first consulting a doctor.
 Oral fluconazole is not associated with a significantly increased risk of birth defects overall, although it does increase the odds ratio of tetralogy of Fallot, but the absolute risk is still low.
 Women using fluconazole during pregnancy have a 50% higher risk of spontaneous abortion.

 Fluconazole should not be taken with cisapride (Propulsid) due to the possibility of serious, even fatal, heart problems.
 In rare cases, severe allergic reactions including anaphylaxis may occur.